-A first observation to be made about this new round is that Senator Malta, in presiding over the hearing, did his best to show how committed he was to ensuring a peaceful and collegial climate in the room.
-He admonished both the anti–abortion and pro-rights activists and insisted upon the seriousness of the topic being discussed.
+A first observation to be made about this new round of Senate discussions is that Senator Malta, in presiding over the hearing, did his best to show how committed he was to ensure a peaceful and collegial climate in the room.
+He admonished both the anti-abortion and pro-rights activists and insisted upon the seriousness of the topic being discussed.
 This suggests that, if nothing else, the wash of criticism regarding the April 17th impeachment plenary may have created a certain amount of embarrassment, even amongst the most sectarian MPs.
 Malta’s parsimonious conduction was not sufficient, however, to redress the imbalance in numbers in the chamber.
-From the start of the debate the anti abortion voices in the room were more than double those of the pro choice group.
+The anti-abortion voices in the room were more than double those of the pro-abortion rights group.
 Although Malta suspended the distribution of plastic fetuses by anti-abortion activists, the box of fetuses remained in the room, open for all those who wanted to collect them.
-And, as usual, the disjunctions between the two camps in terms of modes of argumentation and, principally, the histrionic and disqualifying rhetoric of the anti-abortion camp, did not contribute much to promoting reasonable deliberations.
+And, as usual, the disjunctions between the two camps in terms of modes of argumentation and, principally, the histrionic and disqualifying rhetoric of the anti-abortion camp, did not contribute much to the promotion of reasonable deliberations.

-Two of the representative voices opposing abortion who were at the panel — geography professor Doris Hipólito and Baptist theologian Rosemeire Batista — used their time in front of the Senate to describe in great detail how abortion procedures are performed, in order to dramatize the pain and suffering of embryos and fetuses and to underline the negative effects of abortion on women’s physical and mental health.
+Two of the representative voices opposing abortion who were at the panel — geography professor Doris Hipólito and Baptist theologian Rosemeire Batista — used their time to describe in great detail how abortion procedures are performed as to dramatize the pain and suffering of embryos and fetuses and underline the negative effects of abortion on women’s physical and mental health.
 Subsequently, Sara Winters (a former leader of the Brazilian radical feminist group FEMEN who, after becoming a media personality, has converted to fierce anti-abortion activism) wept convulsively when talking about her regret for having had an abortion.
-As the hearing evolved, Senator Malta gave the floor to two parliamentarians who were also present, Representative Flavinho (who speaks on behalf of a Catholic constituency) and Representative Pastor Feliciano who, as on other similar occasions, used the opportunity to tell the story of how his mother performed an unsuccessful abortion and ending (as always) by stating that, but for the will of god, he himself would have been aborted.
+As the hearing evolved, Senator Malta gave the floor to two Houe Representatives: Flavinho (who speaks on behalf of a Catholic constituency) and Pastor Feliciano who, as on other similar occasions, used the opportunity to tell the story of how his mother had many abortions and that is was but for the will of god that he himself was not aborted.

 Finally, MD Dr. Ubiratan Loureiro Junior, a member of the audience, was invited to express his position, making four the number people who had spoken on behalf of those opposing abortion.
-Doctor Loureiro Junior then launched into a moralistic diatribe and declared that abortion “can never be legalized because women who have abortions are those who irresponsibly get pregnant after getting drunk in bars enjoying night life”.
-The response of Cfemea coordinator Guacira Oliveira to this base argument illustrates the high level of indignation amongst the feminists sitting in the room:
+Doctor Loureiro Junior launched into a moralistic diatribe declaring that abortion “can never be legalized because women who have abortions are those who irresponsibly get pregnant after getting drunk in bars enjoying nightlife”.
+This was responded by Cfemea coordinator Guacira Oliveira in the following terms:

 Beyond the walls of Congress

 As seen above, Senator Malta’s manifested good intentions regarding the quality and collegiality of the April 28th public hearing were not so successful.
 From a feminist perspective, this was no surprise, however.
-Based on previous experiences – and recalling the horror show of the impeachment vote – we could predict that this was going to be another deaf dialogue.
-There was not much expectation, either, that it would be possible to persuade through reasonable deliberations the now dominant conservative block in Congress that legalizing abortion is a question of justice.
-Even so, the space provided by the hearing — as craterous and contaminated as it may have been – was still a visible public stage from where our views and arguments could be propelled beyond the Congress walls.
+Based on previous experiences – and recalling the horror show of the impeachment vote – we could predict that this last Senate Hearing would be another dialogue amongst the deaf.
+There was not much expectation, either, that it would be possible through reasonable deliberations to persuade the now dominant conservative bloc in Congress that legalizing abortion is a question of justice.
+Even so, the space provided by the hearing — as craterous and contaminated as it may have been – became a visible public stage from where our views and arguments were propelled beyond the Congress walls.

-This is vital because, even under the complex and somber conditions created by the political crisis, since January the mainstream media has published more on abortion that it has over the last five years.
-Public debates on abortion rights have multiplied since March.
+This is not trivial because, even under the complex and somber conditions created by the political crisis, since January the mainstream media has published more on abortion that it had done over the last five years.
+Public debates on abortion rights have also multiplied since March.
 In the first week of April, in Rio de Janeiro, both the Gender Unit of the State Public Defenders’ Authority and the National Academy of Medicine (ANM) discussed the right to legal abortion.
 The latter is the oldest professional association in Brazil (founded in 1829) and had never before discussed the topic from an interdisciplinary perspective focusing on democracy and human rights .
-In mid April, the Women’s Situation Room (established by UN Women, UNFPA and PAHO to keep track of the Zika crisis) had its second meeting in Recife.
+In mid-April, the Women’s Situation Room (established by UN Women, UNFPA and PAHO to keep track of the Zika crisis) had its second meeting in Recife.
 Its agenda covered a wide range of topics related to the epidemic, but it also encompassed discussions on reproductive rights and abortion.

 Then, in the last week of April in São Paulo, a large meeting on Women and the Media (which occurs periodically), sponsored by the Patrícia Galvão feminist news agency, was also devoted to the Zika crisis and its reproductive health and rights implications.
 The video on Zika, directed and produced by Anis, was presented on this occasion and Débora Diniz informed the meeting that in May, a judicial action signed by the National Association of Public Defenders will table its request to the Supreme calling upon the state to provide an adequate response to women directly affected by the Zica crisis.
 Diniz has synthesized these demands on various occasions, including in a March interview to OSF, already reproduced by SPW.

-It is positive and quite a relief to see the debates on abortion rights multiplying exactly when the overall political climate is becoming so potentially regressive.
-However, it is important to understand that this intensification is not a response to current conditions.
-Rather, it is to be attributed to the cumulative effects of a slow but continuous recovery of public debate and contestation around women’s reproductive autonomy that began in mid 2014, when two women died of clandestine unsafe abortions in Rio.
+It is positive and quite a relief to see public debates on abortion rights multiplying exactly when the overall political climate is becoming so potentially regressive.
+This intensification is to be attributed to the cumulative effects of a slow but continuous recovery of public debate and contestation around women’s reproductive autonomy that began in mid-2014, when two women died of clandestine unsafe abortions in Rio.
 The debate gained leverage with subsequent feminist protests in late 2015, before reaching its peak with the widespread eruptions provoked by the Zika crisis in January 2016.
 In order to track this trajectory, SPW has examined the number press articles on abortion, kept in our archives since March 2014.
-Even considering that this data base has some limitations, the cycles of graph below shows that the public debates over abortion in Brazil have been growing over the last two years.
+Even considering that this database has some limitations, the cycles of graph below shows that the public debates over abortion in Brazil have been growing over the last two years.

 Brazilian press material collected between March 2014 and April 2016